burmesepotato/vue-news/README.md

 - update title of each headline

 ### Note:
 The app is deployed [here](https://vue-news-a4efc.firebaseapp.com/) on firebase.
 However, due to changes in [pricing model](https://newsapi.org/pricing) by **NewsAPI**, requests from the browser are not allowed on the Developer plan, except from localhost.
-Hence, this would result in Error 426.
+Hence, the hosted site would result in Error 426, but runs and functions as it should on a local machine with Free Plan.

 ![Screenshot of Home screen](https://github.com/burmesepotato/git-readme/blob/main/vue-news/vue-news-home.jpg)